crmlatte/tp/docs/DeveloperGuide.md

 1. User requests to edit some details of an entry.
 2. System shows a list of students.
-3. User specifies who and what to edit (e.g. John Doe, GitHub username).
+3. User specifies who and what to edit.
 4. User enters new value.
 5. System updates the information.
 6. Use case ends.